kosspbl/comparatea/README.md

 <img src = "https://github.com/kosspbl/comparatea/blob/main/static/comparatea-light.png" height = "300px" width="900px">
-Python web scraping project to compare products on different e-commerce websites and display them on our own website.
+Python, Html & CSS web scraping project to compare products on different e-commerce websites and display them on our own website.

 ## Setup
-In setup, you have to install flask and set up a virtual environment having all the required dependencies.
+In setup, you have to install Flask & BeautifulSoup.
+Set up a virtual environment having all the required dependencies.
 Everything is explained on the Flask website:

 <a href="https://flask.palletsprojects.com/en/2.2.x/installation/"><img src = "https://user-images.githubusercontent.com/89385145/231574201-a823f3ec-ff4b-47f0-9677-6eb74c020cfd.png" height = "300px"></a>
 <LINK ^^^>